zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 ## `virtualenv`

 Before we can talk about Pip, we really need to talk about [virtual environments](https://peps.python.org/pep-0405/).
-If you use Python in any serious capacity, [you really should understand them](https://chriswarrick.com/blog/2018/09/04/python-virtual-environments/).
-I understand that a lot of people only run others' Python code, or put together some short scripts for personal use, and it's hard to get these users to care, [most of the time anyway](https://stackoverflow.com/questions/75608323).
+I understand that a lot of people only run others' Python code, or put together some short scripts for personal use, and it's hard to get these users to care about virtual environments - [even when Linux distros conspire with the Python dev team to try to make them care](https://stackoverflow.com/questions/75608323).
+However, if you use Python in any serious capacity, [you really should understand them](https://chriswarrick.com/blog/2018/09/04/python-virtual-environments/).

 If you've ever created a virtual environment "manually" - using the standard library [`venv`](https://docs.python.org/3/library/venv.html) module - you may have been underwhelmed by the results.
 It's slow, and seems to use a lot of disk space.

 It wasn't always like this.
-Before `venv` was added to the standard library, there was [`virtualenv`](https://virtualenv.pypa.io/en/latest/).
+Before `venv` there was [`virtualenv`](https://virtualenv.pypa.io/en/latest/).
 Only part of its functionality was ever included, and it's actively maintained in parallel, so it's actually become rather popular.
 And its users know that it can be made to run very fast.

-When `venv` first showed up in Python 3.3, it was quite fast, too.
+In Python 3.3, when `venv` was added to the standard library, it was quite fast, too.
 Even in a debug build, using my 10+-year-old hardware (SSD notwithstanding):

 ```
 $ time py3.3d -m venv test335d